cyli2014/cyli2014.github.io/README.md

 ---
 ```

-Words on navigation bar will change after change the `title` above.
+Words on navigation bar will change after you edit the `title` above.
 If you want to add navigation columns, just add new files in the root of your repository.
 Both `.md` and `.html` work.
 If you don't need it anymore, delete the file directly.

 ### Adding posts